-Math is THINKING, REASONING, ANALYZING, WONDERING, DISCOVERING PATTERNS, and SOLVING PROBLEMS.
+Math is NOTICING, EXPLORING, INVESTIGATING, QUESTIONING, THINKING, REASONING, ANALYZING, WONDERING, DISCOVERING PATTERNS, and SOLVING PROBLEMS.

-Parents need the tools to create an at-home culture that allows kids to explore their own questions, make mistakes without being judged, and solve challenging problems.
+Parents need the tools to create an at-home culture that allows kids to explore their own questions, see math through their own eyes and make connections to their own lives, make mistakes without being judged, and solve challenging problems.
 When that happens, students are in the ideal space to develop the mathematical thinking skills to succeed in school and beyond.